Amer Sports Partners with Sourcemap for First Ever Traceable Sporting Goods Collection

 The parent company of Arc'teryx, Salomon and Wilson becomes the first customer to leverage Sourcemap's newly standardized product

 NEW YORK, Jan.
-26, 2023 /PRNewswire/ -- Sourcemap, a global provider of supply chain transparency and traceability software, today announced that Amer Sports – the parent company of premier athletic apparel and equipment brands such as Arc'teryx, Wilson, Salomon and others – has signed on to track and trace critical commodities such as cotton and viscose, also called rayon.
+26, 2023 /PRNewswire/ -- Sourcemap, a global provider of supply chain transparency and traceability software, today announced that Amer Sports – the parent company of premier global sports and outdoor brands such as Arc'teryx, Salomon, Wilson, and others – has signed on to track and trace critical commodities such as cotton and viscose, also called rayon.
 Amer Sports will leverage Sourcemap's full-suite supply chain transparency solution to collect transaction certificates for certified materials and independently verify the company's and its subsidiaries' entire chain of custody, from raw material to finished product, across its supply chain spanning five continents.

-The parent company of established consumer brands such as Arc'teryx, Salomon, Peak Performance, Atomic, Wilson, Armada, ENVE Composites, Louisville Slugger, DeMarini and Sports Tracker, Amer provides everything from household hardgoods such as sports equipment to high-performance outdoor apparel.
-With such complex supply chains, Amer relies on real-time commodity mapping to ensure material compliance.
+Amer Sports brands, such as Arc'teryx, Salomon, Peak Performance, Atomic, Wilson, Armada, ENVE Composites, Louisville Slugger, and DeMarini develop, create, and sell world-class sports and outdoor equipment, footwear, apparel, and accessories.
+With such complex supply chains, Amer Sports relies on real-time commodity mapping to ensure material compliance.

 "Customer satisfaction is one of our main priorities, and we achieve this when we create total transparency and compliance with local and international mandates within our complete supply chain," said Pascal Covatta, VP of Global Sourcing at Amer Sports.
 "Sourcemap is the integral partner enabling us to answer these customer needs and compliance expectations for our end-to-end supply chain transparency."